jesstelford/aframe-map/README.md

 ##### A note on fidelity

-This higher `pxToWorldRatio`, the more map area will be displayed per world unit.
+The higher `pxToWorldRatio`, the more map area will be displayed per world unit.
 That canvas has to be translated into a plane in world space.
 This is combined with the width and height in world space (from geometry.width and geometry.height on the entity) to set up the plane for rendering in 3D.